 The Camp Recovery Center helps adolescents & adults struggling with alcohol addiction find long-term recovery.
 Located near Scotts Valley & San Jose, CA, The Camp provides premier alcohol abuse rehabilitation.

 Alcohol Abuse Rehab Near Santa Cruz & San Jose

 Alcohol is the most commonly abused drug in the United States, and addiction to alcohol is the nation’s most common form of chemical dependency.
 Millions of people, including adolescents and adults, struggle with alcohol addiction, a disease that continues to have a staggering impact on individuals, families, and communities throughout the nation.

 The Camp Recovery Center, located near Santa Cruz & San Jose, CA, understands what it means to be trapped in the downward spiral of alcoholism.
 For this reason, we have developed highly effective treatment methods to help people make the necessary changes that will allow them to achieve long-term sobriety from alcohol.

-Helping a Loved One or Family Member Get Treatment For Alcohol Addiction
+Helping a Loved One or Family Member Enter Alcohol Abuse Rehab